 And of course when you are heading out for a day of adventure it's nice to have toilets, barbeques and picnic shelters too, so we will let you know what facilities each park has also.

 Adventure and fun for the whole family at Kinkuna Adventure Playground Allara Estate.
-It's located a little drive out of town in our far northern suburbs but with a big wooden fort playground, sports area, exercise stations and a water playground (summer only) this is a playground that is truly for the whole family.
+With a big wooden fort playground, sports area, exercise stations and a water playground (summer only) this is a playground that is truly for the whole family.

 Variety Place, Saw Avenue Kings Park is a big playground that is largely nature based with tunnels, log climbs & crawls, set amongst the beautiful Kings Park bushland.
 Adventurous kids will also love the rope climb and the big climb to the top to reach the fort perched at the highest point of this playground.